 LISTEN: Apple Podcasts

 The Tinder Swindler

 We’ve all been on a bad date – but few with as devastating consequences as the victims of the Tinder Swindler.
-One of Netflix’s biggest documentaries of the year tells the shocking story of jet-setting dating conman Simon Leveiv (also known as Shimon Hayut), who posed as a billionaire playboy and scammed women out of millions of dollars.
+One of Netflix’s biggest documentaries of the 2022 – arguably a harbinger for this latest generation of shows about scammers – tells the shocking story of jet-setting dating conman Simon Leveiv (also known as Shimon Hayut), who posed as a billionaire playboy and scammed women out of millions of dollars.
 A prolific dater, Simon would pretend to be the child of Lev Leviev, an Israeli diamond magnate, wooing women with lavish hotel stays and trips on private planes.
 After winning their trust, Simon would claim he was in danger, and ask his love interests for money to support him.
 The Tinder Swindler is told from the perspective of three different victims, who came together to tell their stories and seek revenge.